codeamancoder/diegsndal/wp-content/plugins/woocommerce-multilingual/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 3.9.3 =
+* Fixed a bug that was causing the currency switcher to not be displayed on the cart and checkout pages in certain conditions
+* Fixed PHP notices on the backend when using PHP 7
+* Fixed a bug making the number of decimals for the default currency being overridden in the backend when the multi-currency was on

 = 3.9.2 =
 * Bug fix: User with the Shop Manager role was could not access WooCommerce Multilingual menu